-The student and field instructor must complete the Term Validation page.
-Signatures provide an official record of the hours logged and the evaluation scores.
-Both field instructor and student are required to sign, date and enter the number of hours completed during the term.
-If the student has both a primary and a secondary field instructor, both signatures are required on the evaluation instrument.
-EVALUATIONS WILL BE CONSIDERED INCOMPLETE IF THEY ARE NOT SIGNED BY ALL PARTIES, DATED OR HAVE THE HOURS ENTERED ON THE FORM.
+The student and field instructor must complete The End of Term requirements on the online Educational Agreement form.
+Submission of the requirements provides an official record of the date submitted, the hours logged and the evaluation scores.
+If the student has both a primary and a secondary field instructor, both field instructors are required to evaluate the student using the online Educational Agreement.
+EVALUATIONS WILL BE CONSIDERED INCOMPLETE IF ALL REQUIRED ELEMENTS ARE NOT SUBMITTED.
 INCOMPLETE EVALUATIONS MAY AFFECT THE STUDENT'S GRADE FOR THE TERM.

-If the student disagrees with the content of the evaluation, he or she should feel free to write an addendum to the evaluation, and attach it to the form.
+If the student disagrees with the content of the evaluation, he or she should feel free to write an addendum to the evaluation.

-Grading (see Volume 3, Chapter 11, Sections 8 and 9 for full information)
+For information on grading, see Volume 3, Chapter 11, Sections 9 and 10.